 Low in carbs and calories, squash is full of iron, folate and beta carotene, and because of its mild flavor, it’s the perfect way to amp up the nutrition of a smoothie without sacrificing taste.
 Grapes are full of powerful polyphenols, oats and pear are full of cholesterol-lowering fiber, and peanut butter has a dose of healthy fat and protein.
 If you’re looking for an afternoon snack that will keep you energized and hydrated until dinner, you’ve come to the right smoothie!

-A great natural source of energy (due to healthy fat, protein and fiber), coconut flakes and canned coconut cream are the perfect way to get a decadent, creamy smoothie without using dairy.
+A great natural source of energy (due to healthy fat, protein and fiber), coconut flakes are the perfect way to get a decadent, creamy smoothie without using dairy.
 Pecans (which have the highest antioxidant capacity of any nut), also pack a dose of healthy fat and protein.
 And thanks to chard (vitamins K and A), a pear (fiber and beta-carotene), and grapes (cancer-fighting polyphenols), this sweet drink is also packed with nutrients.